What are the best tools for writers available today? We hear this question a lot from Barefoot Writers.

-This app, which is available for your desktop or iPad, was created by “Dr. Wicked.”
+This app, which is available for your desktop or smartphone, was created by “Dr. Wicked.”
 He says writers need rewards when they succeed and penalties when they don’t.

 That’s why Write or Die let’s you set your own options, like a word count goal and a time limit.
 You can also disable the backspace and the save command until you reach your word count goal.

 You also choose your own consequence level, which ranges from “Gentle” or “Kamikaze.”
 The “Gentle” consequence is a pop-up box.
 “Kamikaze” mode starts deleting your words if you stop writing for too long.

 Write or Die is a fun app.
 If your word count is your main goal, it’s quite useful.
 If you’re writing for satisfaction, not punishment, you might want to stay away from “Kamikaze” mode.

 As a Barefoot Writer, it’s ideal if you can take your files anywhere.

 Portable files mean you can work on the beach, on the road, or anywhere else with a computer and Internet access.
 That’s where Dropbox comes in.